 A look back at Built to Last

-It is important to note that some of the Built to Last companies studied in the book have struggled recently and some of the research methods used in writing the book have been critiqued.
-We aren’t worried about the issues and believe these lessons for visionary companies and lessons of alignment have stood the test of time and will continue to be relevant 100 years from now.
+It is important to note that some of the Built to Last companies studied in the book have struggled recently.
+As a result, some of the research methods used in writing the book have been critiqued.
+We aren’t worried about the issues.
+We also believe these lessons for visionary companies and lessons of alignment have stood the test of time and will continue to be relevant 100 years from now.

 Please share your comments about these ideas and concepts below.